chingu-x/uhurubot/README.md

       "team": "<animalname-nn>",
       "discord_names": ["user4", "user5", "user6"]
     },
+  ],
+  "team_greeting": [
+    "<line-1>",
+    "<line-2>",
+    ...
+    "<line-n>"
   ]
 }
 ```
+The `shared_channels` section defines the channels that are shared by all
+Voyage teams and the messages that should be added to them.
+By default these
+channels are private and read-only access is granted to Voyage particpants.

+- `channel-name` defines the channels name (Duh!)
+- `greeting` specifies the message (Markdown) to be added to it

 `<animalname-nn>` should be replaced with a unique team name.
 For example,
 `toucans-01`.
+By default these are private channels and access is
+granted only to members of that team.

 Any valid string value may be used for an animal name, but
 the current practice is to use:

 - Tier 1 teams: `toucans`